 The wood-fired boilers are required to have installed primary and secondary multicyclones (SC IV.1).
 A multicyclone is a type of mechanical collector that uses centrifugal force to control PM emissions by collecting fly ash particles from the flue gas before being emitted to the atmosphere.
 A differential pressure gauge is required to be installed across each multicyclone to monitor the performance of the control device.
 The facility is required to record the differential pressure across the multicyclones once per shift.
 Records were supplied showing the multicyclone differential pressure being recorded twice per day during operation.
 The facility operates two shifts per day: day and night shift.
-The static pressure is recorded before the primary multicyclone and after the secondary multicyclone for each boiler.
-The differential pressure is less than -3 or greater than 3 in.
+The static pressure is recorded before and after each multicyclone for each boiler.
+The difference between the inlet and outlet pressure of the multicyclone provides the differential pressure.
+If the differential pressure is less than -3 or greater than 3 in.
 WC, personnel are supposed to immediately notify supervisor and the maintenance department.
 From records provided, the differential pressure appears to be staying within the optimal range of greater than -3 and less than 3 in.
 WC (SC VI.4).